cyber-dojo/cyber-dojo/docs/how-to-contribute-to-start-points.md

 ### Become the owner of one or more LTFs

 Take on responsibility for upgrading it periodically.
-For example, as new versions of the language or test-framework come out.
+For example, as new versions of the language or test-framework are released.
 This is typically very easy - it's just that there are a _lot_ of start-points.

 Please email [support@cyber-dojo.org](mailto:support@cyber-dojo.org 'Becoming the owner of one or more LTFs') if you can help.